PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

 * :attr:`pennylane.Device.author`: the author of the device

-Defining all these attributes is mandatory.
+**Defining all of the attributes above is mandatory.**

 Device capabilities
 -------------------

-You must further tell PennyLane about the operations that your device supports, as well as potential further capabilities, by providing the following class attributes/properties:
+Furthermore, you must tell PennyLane about the operations that your device supports, as well as potential further capabilities, by providing the following class attributes/properties:

 * :attr:`pennylane.Device.stopping_condition`: This :class:`~.BooleanFn` should return ``True`` for supported
   operations and measurement processes, and ``False`` otherwise.
 Note that this function is called on **both** ``Operator`` and ``MeasurementProcess`` classes.
-Though this function must accept both ``Operator`` and ``MeasurementProcess`` classes, it does not affect whether or not a ``MeasurementProcess`` is supported.
+Though this function must accept both ``Operator`` and ``MeasurementProcess`` classes, it does not affect whether a ``MeasurementProcess`` is supported or not.

   .. code-block:: python